fwenzel/conway.bas/README.md

-# Conway's Game of Life in QBASIC
+# Conway's Game of Life in QBasic

 May 1, 2014 was the 50th birthday of the [BASIC programming language](https://en.wikipedia.org/wiki/BASIC).
 What better day to get back to the roots and write a little BASIC code?